An Extensive Guide to the Colosseum Entrances in Rome

 Which Colosseum Entrance Do I Choose?

-There are three main entrances at the Colosseum - the Individual Visitors Gate, the Group Gate, and the Stern Entrance.
+There are three main entrances at the Colosseum - the Main Gate, the Group Gate, and the Stern Entrance.

-• The Individual Visitors Gate is meant for guests who have a single ticket.
+• The Main Gate is meant for guests who have a single ticket.
 This could be for a guided tour, skip the line tickets, or regular entry tickets.

 • The Group Gate is meant solely for groups who have a professional guide with them.